cmnord/teensytrivia/README.md

 - 1. Delete all entries in the database after each round and check for when there are entries = # players
-- 2. Push one entry for each player and update each person's row until you get everyone's roundID = currentRound' -Plus points for fastest + set points for correct answer
+- 2. Push one entry for each player and update each person's row until you get everyone's roundID = currentRound' -Plus points for fastest + set points for correct answer -Figure out how to get each player in + insert initial database entry -Test advancing round = when all players have an answer in database -Display leaderboard on teensey screen then a couple seconds later shows new quesion -End game support

 ##Milestones
 - April 28: Multiplayer support: how to sync up, join a game together